webmuds/guide/docs/attributes.md

 ### `ResDC` (Resistance Debuff Cleanse Points)

 Reduces the duration of resistance debuffs on the character.
-This attribute has diminishing returns, so `ResDP = 100` will reduce the duration of resistance debuffs by 50%.
+This attribute has diminishing returns, so `ResDC = 100` will reduce the duration of resistance debuffs by 50%.

+### `ResCapMin` and `ResCapMax` (Resistance Caps)

+Percentage values that represent the minimum and maximum amount of resistance percentages the character can earn.

+The maximum defaults to 100, and is used in the diminishing formula of the `Res` attribute.

+The minimum defaults to -100, meaning characters can be debuffed enough to take double incoming damage at most.

+Specific damage type values will take precedence.
+E.g., a character with `ResCapMax = 100` and `FireResCapMax = 80` means that they can reach 100% resistance values against all damage types but fire (80%).

 ### `Def` (Defense Points)